mwilliammyers/speedcola/README.md

 __Ultra fast vim configuration;
 powered by vim-plug, infused with XDG and a little speed-cola__

-"Just take a sip, you will move faster.
+> Just take a sip, you will move faster.
 Just try it now!
 And speed is mastered!
 Press those lips against the only one that really moves you.
-Speed Cola speeds up your life!"
+Speed Cola speeds up your life!

 __WIP__: checkout the key-bindings [cheatsheet](https://github.com/mkwmms/speed-cola/wiki/Cheat-Sheet).